|United Nations Editorial Manual Online|

 Length of reports

-Reports originating in the Secretariat must not exceed 8,500 words (32 double-spaced pages) in length.
+Reports originating in the Secretariat must not exceed 8,500 words in length (10,700 words for documents not originating in the Secretariat), including any footnotes, headings or hidden text.
 A waiver must be requested for reports that exceed the limit.

-For technical specifications on format and media to be used in preparing documents, see the editorial directive ST/CS/SER.A/44/Rev.1.
+For technical specifications on format and media to be used in preparing documents, see the latest version of the DGACM guide to document submission.

 Main headings and subheadings should be in bold print.
 Initial capitals are used only for the first word and words normally capitalized.
 For more detailed instructions, see Format/Headings and subheadings and Mastheads and cover pages.